 Chinese international students in Australia: A study of the transformative potential of education abroad

-This longitudinal study of Chinese women students in Australian universities traces these students' subjective experience of their journeys from China to Australia and on to their post-graduation destinations: who are these women when they arrive in Australia - and who do they become?
+This longitudinal study of Chinese women students in Australian universities traces these students' subjective experience of their journeys from China to Australia and on to their post-graduation destinations.

 This project is a 5-year study of Chinese women students in Australian universities, conducted by Associate Professor Fran Martin as a Future Fellowship project funded by the Australian Research Council.
 Associate Professor Martin is conducting in-depth ethnographic research with a core group of 50 female students from China who are studying or have studied in universities in Melbourne, Canberra and Sydney.
 From before their departure from China through to their postgraduate destinations, the study is building a picture of how these young women's time in Australia affects both their gendered and their national-cultural identity.